Company IT and operations leaders ranked digital transformation as the number one competitive risk in 2019.

 Listening to droves of other companies talk about their “why” and “how” might inspire you to make some changes of your own.
 But you can’t “command-v” someone else’s story and expect your employees to hop on board the change train.

 Looking at the earlier McKinsey & Company survey one trend caused the biggest uptick in success.
 Companies whose leaders established a clear story for transformation were 3.1x more successful than companies who didn’t.
 This was the single largest multiplier for success.

 How to craft a story for your change train:

-Step beyond best practices and work with other leaders outside of your contact center to create a powerful story for change.
+Step beyond digital transformation best practices and work with other leaders outside of your contact center to create a powerful story for change.
 Are your customers often angry or frustrated with their customer service?
 Do you have agents jumping ship to work for your competitors every month?
 Are you missing out on key revenue from low customer loyalty?